TheLouisHong/digipen_classconflict/README.md

 #### Step 3.
 Copy from the entire table and save to a text file.
 ![](https://thumbs.gfycat.com/AltruisticSkeletalBeardeddragon-size_restricted.gif)

+## How to create your current class file
+Just write your class ID on each line and save to a file

 ## How to use the EXE
 `.\classconflict <path to class table copied from SRS> <path to a list of your current class IDs>`
 ![](https://thumbs.gfycat.com/FirstFirsthandIrishsetter-size_restricted.gif)